Gastroenteritis: Vaccination

 Due to both its effectiveness and safety, in 2009 the World Health Organization recommended that the rotavirus vaccine be offered to all children globally.
 Two commercial rotavirus vaccines exist and several more are in development.
 In Africa and Asia these vaccines reduced severe disease among infants and countries that have put in place national immunization programs have seen a decline in the rates and severity of disease.
 This vaccine may also prevent illness in non-vaccinated children by reducing the number of circulating infections.
-Since 2000, the implementation of a rotavirus vaccination program in the United States has substantially decreased the number of cases of diarrhea by as much as 80 percent.
+Since 2000, the implementation of a rotavirus vaccination program in the United States has substantially decreased the number of cases of diarrhea by as much as 80%.
 The first dose of vaccine should be given to infants between 6 and 15 weeks of age.
 The oral cholera vaccine has been found to be 50–60% effective over two years.

 There are a number of vaccines against gastroenteritis in development.
 For example, vaccines against Shigella and enterotoxigenic Escherichia coli (ETEC), which are two of the leading bacterial causes of gastroenteritis worldwide.

 Management

 Gastroenteritis is usually an acute and self-limiting disease that does not require medication.
 The preferred treatment in those with mild to moderate dehydration is oral rehydration therapy (ORT).
-For children at risk of dehydration from vomiting, taking a single dose of the anti vomiting medication metoclopramide or ondansetron, may be helpful, and butylscopolamine is useful in treating abdominal pain.
+For children at risk of dehydration from vomiting, taking a single dose of the anti-vomiting medication metoclopramide or ondansetron, may be helpful, and butylscopolamine is useful in treating abdominal pain.